jc211/JPLC/README.md

-# Notice
-[S7NetPlus](https://github.com/S7NetPlus) is a similar project that does what this project initially aimed to do.
-This project differs in that it allows you to write and read arrays, double arrays, and strings of various sizes.
-It is also possible to read and write an individual property rather than a whole DB.

 # JPLC
-This is code that augments [Snap7](http://snap7.sourceforge.net/) functionality so that you don't have to deal with bytes directly and can transfer information from a Siemens PLC directly to C# in a seamless manner.
+This is code that augments [Snap7](http://snap7.sourceforge.net/) functionality so that you don't have to deal with bytes and can transfer information from a Siemens PLC directly to C# in a seamless manner.
 It allows you to describe UDTs and datablocks in C# using attributes.

 ## Use
 Lets say we had a datablock in a Siemens PLC called MyDatablock with various types of properties inside it.